 The Facts and Procedural History

 The taxpayer was a mortgage broker.
 This mortgage brokerage work was performed as an independent contractor.
-He also worked another company as an employee originating loans.
+He also worked for another company as an employee originating loans.
 This work involved brokering and originating mortgage loans for clients to buy real estate; refinance existing loans; and secure reverse mortgages, commercial loans, and, occasionally, construction loans.

-The taxpayer also owned several rental properties that he managed, including two single family homes and a nine unit apartment complex.
+The taxpayer also owned several rental properties that he managed, including two single-family homes and a nine-unit apartment complex.